Towards an Explainable Comparison and Alignment of Feature Embeddings: Conclusion

 \section{Conclusion}

 In this paper, we proposed the spectral SPEC approach to the comparison of embedding maps.
 The SPEC method aims to identify groups of samples clustered by one embedding model which is not grouped by another model.
 We formulated a scalable algorithm with $O(n)$ computations to apply SPEC to a dataset of size $n$.
 We also discussed the application of SPEC for measuring the mismatches of two embeddings and their alignment.
 We note that the SPEC approach operates based on the assumption that the differently clustered samples can be detected by the spectral method.
 Extending the clustering-based approach to non-spectral clustering frameworks will be interesting for future exploration.
-In addition, extending the framework to compare cross-modal embeddings such as CLIP, BLIP, and ALIGN will be a future direction to this work.
+In addition, extending the framework to compare cross-modal embeddings such as CLIP and BLIP is a future direction for this work.